 October is National Bullying Prevention Month

 Every October, schools and organizations across the country join STOMP Out Bullying™ in observing National Bullying Prevention Month.
-The goal: encourage communities to work together to stop bullying and cyberbullying by increasing awareness of the prevalence and impact of bullying on all children of all ages.
+The goal: encourage schools, communities and organizations to work together to stop bullying and cyberbullying and put an end to hatred and racism by increasing awareness of the prevalence and impact of all forms of bullying on all children of all ages.

 A MONTH OF ANTI-BULLYING ACTIVITIES!